What is Software Quality Assurance?

-As SQA defines all the activities and actions that should be taken at each step of software development in a very detailed manner, sometimes it becomes difficult to implement each single activity and process in development.
+As SQA defines all the activities and actions that should be taken at each step of software development in a very detailed manner, sometimes it becomes difficult to implement every single activity and process in development.
 So the person knows that it would be beneficial but focussing on each step in detail becomes difficult when working in large teams.

 2. Time Consuming

-Implementing each action in SQA is very time consuming and sometimes it wastes more time in documentation and meetings rather than working on the actual development and testing of software.
+Implementing each action in SQA is very time-consuming and sometimes it wastes more time in documentation and meetings rather than working on the actual development and testing of software.